hemsmalli5/test/README.md

          the rest should be training data.

 2. How much of data is in each group?

+         We used X.shape method to see how much of data is in each group.
+As a result, there are 73890 data in both X and y dataset.

+         X and y has same size of data in Machine Learning model.

-3. Why choose the model of logistic regression, linear regression and random forest tree as Machine Learning models?
+3. Why choose the model of logistic regression, classic decision tree and random forest tree as Machine Learning models?

 4. What was the decision-making process around feature selection?